openfed/openfed-project/README.md

 Your project should now be updated.

+### Upgrade

+Since Openfed11, there's a composer script (Experimental) which you can run in order to have your local project **partially** updated.
+To update your projects you can:
+- Backup your site
+- Run <pre>composer run-script project-upgrade -- fix</pre>.
+Note that there's a upgrade validation that run before changing any files.
+The "fix" argument will make fixes if the validation fails.
+To avoid automatic fixes you can remove this argument.
+- Manually update composer.json (it's recommended to use the composer.json from this repo and ajust it to use your projects/patches)
+- Run <pre>composer update</pre>

+Your project should now be updated.

 ### Require new modules

 With `composer require ...` you can download new dependencies to your